 Codewars is an educational community for computer programming.
 But there aren’t any tests or quizzes here.
 Instead, you train on programming challenges known as kata.
 These individual exercises cover a variety of skills in various languages.

-Codewars is one of the best sites to practice programming.
+Codewars is one of the best sites to practice programming for free.

 Coursera features thousands of courses.
 Many of these are partnerships with leading universities and established tech companies.